codebayarea/codebayarea.github.io/_posts/2016-09-10-september-tenth-class.md

 CodeBayArea kicked off its first class at the Vineyard Library this last Saturday, September 10th.

-Our class took place in the Community Room, which was not in plain sight so Kevin had to greet the parents and students.
+Our class took place in the Community Room, which was not in plain sight so Kevin helped show the way for parents and students.

 ![The Community Room](/img/Python/09102016/DSCF2490.JPG)